ollama/ollama/docs/tutorials/amd-igpu-780m.md

+# Running Ollama on AMD iGPU 780M

-Ollama could run the iGPU 780M of AMD Ryzen CPU at Linux base on ROCm.
+Ollama could run on the iGPU 780M of AMD Ryzen CPU at Linux bases on ROCm.
 There only has a little extra settings than Radeon dGPU like RX7000 series.

 ## Keys for usage
 - Ryzen 7000s/8000s CPU with iGPU 780M